jesus-333/Hand-Tracking-Pytorch/README.md

 To test the track in real time you also need [OpenCV](https://opencv.org/).

+A simple video demo is available at https://www.youtube.com/watch?v=1nmR-dRdeos.

 ## RCNN Training
 I try two different dataset to train the network.
 The firs is the pretty famous [EgoHands Dataset](http://vision.soic.indiana.edu/projects/egohands/) (The 1.3 Gb version) and the other is a my personal (costum) dataset that I create.
 The results are similar and you could choose which one to use.
 The trained model provided in the link is trained on my personal dataset.